n000ber/CTF-writeup/spiros/sql_cheatsheet.md

 -T table_name --columns: show all columns of the db
 -C column1,column2  --dump: dump all the contents of the columns
 ```
+### Second Order SQLi

+When data is first inserted into the DB, it is properly sanitised.
+Afterwards, it may be processed in unsafe ways.

+Eg: When a user search for the term `O'Reilly`, the query term was `SELECT author,title,year FROM books WHERE publisher='O''Reilly'`.
+Notice how the quotation mark after `O` was escaped.
+However, when the `publisher` was being called in a later query, it might have the search string `SELECT * FROM publisher='O'Reilly'`.
+This causes second-order SQLi.

 ### Good resources

 [Burpsuite SQL Cheatsheet](https://portswigger.net/web-security/sql-injection/cheat-sheet)